jljl1337/homelab/README.md

 2. Copy the `.env.example` file to `.env` and set the environment variables.
 3. Run `docker compose up -d` to start the services.

-For pihole on Ubuntu, see [here](https://docs.pi-hole.net/docker/tips-and-tricks/#disable-systemd-resolved-port-53).
+For port conflict issue of pihole on Ubuntu, see [here](https://docs.pi-hole.net/docker/tips-and-tricks/#disable-systemd-resolved-port-53).

 ### Restore backup